 - What tests are needed to confirm the diagnosis?

-- What are the treatment options and the pros and cons for each?
+- What are the treatment options and the pluses and minuses for each?

 - What results can I expect?